KatrixReloaded/SolanaTransactionParsing/README.md

 ## Code

-If using index.js, `getTransactions(address, int, int)` sets a range of slots from which transactions are fetched for the contract address provided.
+If using index.js, `getTransactionsBySlot(address, int, int)` sets a range of slots from which transactions are fetched for the contract address provided.

-If using temp.js, `getTransactions(address, int, int)` sets a range of slots from a pair of timestamps passed as parameters for the contract address provided.
+If using tx-time.js, `getTransactionsByTime(address, int, int)` sets a range of slots from a pair of timestamps passed as parameters for the contract address provided.

+If using tx-sig.js, `getTransactionsByTxSig(address, address, address)` sets a range of transactions from a pair of tx signatures passed as parameters for the contract address provided.

 **Side-note:** Will prefer if a common endpoint is provided instead of my personal one.
 When using the `clusterApiUrl`, it reverts with an error saying `Error: 429 Too Many Requests`